nodejs/node/doc/api/fs.md

 The recursive option is only supported on macOS and Windows.
-An `ERR_FEATURE_UNAVAILABLE_ON_PLATFORM` exception will be thrown if the option is used in an incompatible platform.
+An `ERR_FEATURE_UNAVAILABLE_ON_PLATFORM` exception will be thrown when the option is used on a platform that does not support it.

 #### Availability